 It is notable that the M3 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic LX10 Manual.
+Further information on the features and operation of the M3 and LX10 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M3 or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.